Julien-Blanc-tgcm/indexed_array/docs/tutorial.md

 The size of the array is `3`, and calling `logprefixes[LogComponent::All]` is undefined behaviour.

-The same rules apply when using integer intervals or enum intervals.
+The same rules apply when using integer ranges or enum ranges.

 ## Common operations